fastmcp-me/seitrace-mcp/README.md

 ## Contributing 🤝

 - Keep `tools/list` output compact.
-Do not embed per-action details there—fetch them via `list_action_schema`.
+Do not embed per-action details there—fetch them via `list_resource_action_schema`.
-- New endpoints should be grouped under the appropriate controller tool and follow the `method/action/payload` contract.
+- New endpoints should appear under the correct resource; root tool methods should provide discovery and invocation consistently.
 - Prefer small, focused modules in `src/lib/` for shared logic.

 ## License 📄